Saidani-Hazem/Saidani-Hazem/README.md

 # 👋 Hi, I’m @Saidani-Hazem
 - 👀 I’m interested in Data analysis and back-end development
-- 🌱 I’m currently learning Mern Stack & Talend
+- 🌱 I’m currently learning ML
 - 💞️ I’m looking to collaborate on interesting projects related to data analysis and backend development
 - 📫 How to reach me: hazemsaiidani@gmail.com
 - 😄 Pronouns: ...